 While handling kids, teach them about boundaries that are important while interacting with others, especially as they grow older and start inviting friends over on their own.
 This also helps teach kids to respect other people’s property.

 Show them that it’s not important to have everything they wish to have.
-The less your child is demanding from others, the better their relationships will be with those around them.
+The less your child demands from others, the better their relationships will be with those around them.

 So, if handling kids is your headache, there you have it!
-We hope these tips of handling kids are helpful in preparing for the next time your kids act or hang out.
-Remember to stay calm and keep things simple; don’t try too hard or over think what you need to do.
+We hope these tips for handling kids are helpful in preparing for the next time your kids act or hang out.
+Remember to stay calm and keep things simple; don’t try too hard or over-think what you need to do.
 And when all else fails, just remember that no one is perfect-even parents with their children around!